 This beautiful place is still a retreat and sanctuary in 2017, thanks to the work of the Rosenberger family.
 Set back from Orvilla Road, and connected to local parkland by a walking trail, visitors can walk through quietly or sit and meditate and listen to the birds sing.

 Frick Meetinghouse and Sanctuary is one of the finest legacies of the successful Rosenberger Dairy and Cold Storage businesses that were operated by descendants of William Frick Rosenberger in Hatfield Township during the 20th century.
 This family has dedicated funds and many hours of work into caring for the property over the years.
 They have set up a 501(c)3 organization to ensure that the meetinghouse and land are preserved in the future; you can read more and see pictures on the association’s Facebook page.
-The Mennonite Heritage Center hosts an annual hymn sing at this site; it’s a great opportunity to experience worship in the meetinghouse, and to give toward an offering that supports both the MHC and the preservation of the meetinghouse.

 Sources on the Rosenberger family